 Paul and Nina: We met in August 1995 and it was…well…dislike at first sight.
 Somewhere in the background, however, fate was at work.
 Being forced to work together in a small group (selling chipsets no less), dislike turned to acceptance followed by tepid interest, sparks of unexpected fire and then a crazy, wild crash into full-blown love.
 We were meant for each other and after figuring that out (in January 1997, specifically) we moved in together and never looked back.
 Through work and with a touch of luck and egging on from yours truly we both moved to Brussels, Belgium where we spent 2 years from late 1997 to 1999, followed by 5 years back in the Bay Area and another few in Hong Kong.
 During our time in Hong Kong Nina launched herself into dogs and theater while Paul went back to school and got his Masters In Finance.
-After Asia we moved to San Diego, CA. Then, in March 2010 we moved into the RV and started our full-time lifestyle on the road.
+After Asia we moved to San Diego, CA. Then, in March 2010 we moved into “The Beast” and started our full-time lifestyle on the road.

-The Furry Friends: Our family wouldn’t be family without our furry friends.
+The Furry Family: Our family wouldn’t be family without our 12 paws.
 Polly, our doggie was adopted from the Humane Society in 2009 and grew from a playful, pooping and eating machine of a pup into a gorgeous 40-lb doggie.
 Taggart and Rand, our 2 cats were rescues of a litter from Paul’s mom and are the yin-yang of the feline kingdom where the outgoing brashness of Taggart balances the withdrawn sweetness of Rand.
 The 3 musketeers are firm friends and it’s rare to see one without the other.
 You can read more about their story here and here.

 That’s it folks!
 Hope you enjoy the ride as much as we do!